MnCLosSantos/MnC-FiveM-Custom-Traffic-Guide/README.txt

      -------------- how to create custom traffic for your server (new qb-core) --------------

  1    download the resource

- 2    extract and put into resources.
+ 2    extract and put into resources, and remove "FiveM-" and "-main" from the downloaded resources name
       (i recomend that you create a file called "[trafficaddon]" in resources and put "custom_traffic" in there.)

  3    open openiv "https://openiv.com/"